jwjdaamen/jwjdaamen/README.md

-### Hallo! 👋 Ik ben Jordy: ondernemer en digitale duizendpoot.
+### Hallo! 👋 Ik ben Jordy.
+Ondernemer en digitale duizendpoot.

 <!--
 **jwjdaamen/jwjdaamen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.